sixeyed/docker-windows-workshop/slides/sections/101-container-basics.md

 ## Check processes on the Windows host

-On the Windows Serevr host, you can see the container processes.
+On the Windows Server host, you can see the container processes.

 _ Open **another PowerShell terminal** and run:_